Region 1370 Youth Referee Program

 Program Goal:

 We have many talented players in our region 1370 who also understand the laws of the game or have the desire to take the next step and become an AYSO regional certified referee.
-Our region allows youths between the ages of 12 to 18 to become referees.
+Our region allows youths between the ages of 12 to 18 to become regional referees.

 Youth Referee Training: